jhumigas/GeomApp/README.md

 It implements some design patterns very widely used such as MVC, DAO, Observer, Singleton, Factory patterns...

-This tiny project was coded using Eclipse IDE for an academic purpose: there is no better way to learn programming than getting his own hands dirty.
+This tiny project was coded using [IntelliJ IDEA](https://www.jetbrains.com/idea/) for an academic purpose: there is no better way to learn programming than getting his own hands dirty.
 While learning a programming language, I'd recommend building a GeomApp, a game, or other simple app in that programming language of choice to test yourself.

-In order to run the source code, open it with Eclipse, IntelliJ any other cool IDE and run src/Main.java.
+In order to run the source code, open it with IntelliJ and run src/Main.java.
+You might have to configure the build path for external libraries to be used, especially if you are using Eclipse which might require some configurations.

 ![alt GeomAppPreview](https://raw.githubusercontent.com/jhumigas/GeomApp/geo2/images/Screenshot.png)